temporalio/documentation/docs/go/how-to-register-types-with-a-worker-in-go.md

 **Registering Activity `structs`**

-Per [Activity Definition](/docs/go/how-to-develop-an-activity-definition-in-go) best practices, you may have an Activity struct that has multiple methods and fields.
+Per [Activity Definition](/docs/go/how-to-develop-an-activity-definition-in-go) best practices, you might have an Activity struct that has multiple methods and fields.
 When you use `RegisterActivity()` for an Activity struct, that Worker has access to all exported methods.

 **Registering multiple Types**